cusitristan/SheTrainsDocs/index.md

 ### :heart_eyes: Try out SheTrains!

 SheTrains is currently under active development, but we're working our hardest to deliver to athletes and coaches the best experience possible!
-If you're interested in trying out SheTrains mobile app for athletes, follow the instructions in our [developer documentation](dev_docs.md#get-started) to try out our public beta version.
+If you're interested in trying out SheTrains mobile app for athletes, follow the instructions in our [developer documentation](dev_docs.md#get-started) to try out our beta version.

 In the meantime, feel free to play around with our Figma prototypes to see what we have in store for you soon:
 - [An athlete's first time using SheTrains](https://www.figma.com/proto/7DlVf29q5uVEQFIar38SYF/SheTrains-Prototype?node-id=250%3A389&scaling=scale-down&page-id=248%3A68&starting-point-node-id=250%3A389)